-We have a wholly owned subsidiary in Denmark, ACADIA Pharmaceuticals A/S, which exposes us to foreign exchange risk.
-The functional currency of our subsidiary is the Danish local currency, the Danish kroner.
-Accordingly, all assets and liabilities of our subsidiary are translated to U.S. dollars based on the exchange rate on the balance sheet date.
+We have wholly-owned subsidiaries in Sweden and in Denmark, each of which exposes us to foreign exchange risk.
+The functional currency of our subsidiary in Sweden is the Swedish kroner and the functional currency of our subsidiary in Denmark is the Danish kroner.
+Accordingly, all assets and liabilities of these subsidiaries are translated to U.S. dollars based on the exchange rate on the balance sheet date.
 Expense components are translated to U.S. dollars at weighted average exchange rates in effect during the period.
 Gains and losses resulting from foreign currency translation are included in accumulated other comprehensive income as a component of our stockholders' equity (deficit).
 Other foreign currency transaction gains and losses are included in our results of operations and, to date, have not been significant.
 We have not hedged exposures denominated in foreign currencies or any other derivative financial instrument.